 - Coors Light Chop House: Now boasting three levels, the bigger, better Chop House might also be in right field like its Turner Field predecessor, but that’s where the comparisons end.
 Enjoy a large indoor bar or go outside and snag a seat with a chilled cup holder designed to keep your drink colder than when it was served – even on those 90-degree summer days.
 At field level, there’s Below the Chop, which will need to be reserved by your group beforehand.
 Keep reading to find out about the third level, which will have a familiar name (and flavor).

 - H&F Burger: When Bill Murray visited Turner Field for a Braves-Cubs game, he famously told the TV broadcasters, “This place smells like burgers.
 I’ve never been to a stadium that smells like burgers.”
-Thanks to H&F Burger, SunTrust Park should have much the same smell.
-Visit the restaurant at the top of the Chop House, or check out the concession stand at Section 155.
+Thanks to H&F Burger, SunTrust Park has much the same smell.
+Visit the restaurant inside or outside the Chophouse Gate (it’s open year-round), or check out the concession stand at Section 155.

 - Terrapin Taproom: There’s nothing wrong with an ice-cold Terrapin on a summer day, and now, the Braves have a brewery inside the stadium.
 Accessible from inside and outside the park at the center field gate, this is more than just a bar and brewery.
 It’s also the home of Fox Bros.
 Bar-B-Q, which will serve its sandwiches and meats that are consistently known to be among the best barbecue in the nation.
 Be sure to try the Chopsecutioner – a beer brewed using baseball bats.
 Seriously.